BisuMandi/Infinite-Image-Scroll/README.md

 - Add dark mode support.
 - Improve error handling when the API fails.
 - Display a fallback message or image if no results are returned.
-- Add a "Back to Top" button for better navigation.
+- ~~Add a "Back to Top" button for better navigation.~~ ✅ Implemented

 ## Getting Started